Serving all of Canada. Book a consultation with us.

 Distracted driving is at an all-time high.
 Many Canadian drivers use cell phones to text, browse the internet, and open phone apps while driving.
 Now, most new cars come with electronic maps and apps that further distract Ontario drivers.
 It only takes seconds to cause a car accident.
 Within moments of a driver looking down to adjust his or her car’s electronic map, a tragic car accident could occur.
 Sadly, many Brampton motor vehicle accidents happen as a result of distracted driving.
 Even though the province of Ontario has recently enacted legislation intended to prevent distracted driving, drivers continue to drive while distracted.

-We Are an Experienced Brampton Distracted Driver Accident Injury Lawyers
+We Are An Experienced Brampton Distracted Driver Accident Injury Lawyers

 If another driver’s distracted driving caused your injury, Preszler Injury Lawyers is here to help you.
 If someone else’s distracted driving caused the accident in which you suffered an injury, you might have a personal injury claim under relevant Canadian law.
 Our lawyers will conduct a thorough investigation into the accident that caused your injuries.